 However, the price may seem a bit steep if you’re less interested in staying in a room with a designer’s imprint on it, or if you prefer hotel rooms with simple, minimalist furnishings and a more anonymous vibe.

-In short, boutique hotel fans will likely love the Thoumieux.
+In short, boutique hotel fans will likely appreciate the Thoumieux.
 Travellers less fussy about style and design may wish to look for something simpler or offering more amenities (such as spa and pool) for the same upper-range price point.

 Contact Details, Booking & Getting There